 - Due to its popularity, GeneratePress has lots of Documentation and videos available on the Internet

 - You get 100+ font family to choose from

 What is GeneratePress Premium or GP Premium?

 GeneratePress Premium is the paid version of the theme.
-It is mostly referred to as GP Premium and its a plugin.
+It is mostly referred to as GP Premium and it’s a plugin.
 Generally, users download and activate this plugin after they’ve installed the free GeneratePress theme.

 To understand and further get a better view of the theme, I’d recommend you to completely understand this article and read the GeneratePress review.
 Both the articles together will help you in deciding before buying the GP premium theme.

-In developer’s own words;
+In the developer’s own words;